chronicleprotocol/documentation/docs/Intro/dashboard.md

 ## Where is the Data Sourced From?

-Using the dashboard, users can select a time interval on the graph and, for each validator, use the drop-down arrow to see the different data sources that have been used.
-Typically, the data sources are a mix of onchain and off-chain data sources with high liquidity.
+Using the dashboard, users can select a time interval on the graph they’re interested in.
+For a given value, they can view the different validators that provided data for that value.
+Furthermore, once a user selects a particular validator, a drop-down will display the various data sources that validator used.
+These sources are typically a mix of offchain data (e.g., centralized exchanges) and onchain data (e.g., decentralized exchanges).

 <div style={{textAlign: 'center'}}>